 A disciplined pipeline tells the truth.
 Forecasts stop shifting every week.
 Sales stops wasting energy on long shots.
 Marketing budgets stop leaking into audiences with no intent to buy.
 Revenue becomes predictable because effort is aimed at buyers who can move.

 Proxxy works with CEOs who refuse to tolerate pipeline theater.
-We enforce alignment between sales and marketing so quality becomes the standard, not the exception.
-We help leaders protect time, resources, and morale by eliminating low-value pursuit and sharpening focus on the buyers who convert.
+We enforce sales and marketing alignment so quality becomes the standard, not the exception.
+We help leaders protect time, resources, and morale by eliminating low-value pursuits and sharpening focus on the buyers who convert.

 Volume feels comforting.
 Quality creates growth.
 Leaders who understand the difference scale faster.
 Proxxy stands with the ones ready to make that shift.